Chair, Teaching & Learning Department

-Eleonora Villegas-Reimers joined the faculty of Wheelock College in 1988, and is currently the Chair of the Department of Special and Elementary Education.
-Prior to this position, she served as the Dean of the School of Education and Child Life from 2006 to 2009 and as Acting Dean of the Child and Family Studies Division from 2004 until 2006, after having served as the Coordinator for the Child Development and Early Childhood Program, and the Child Development Studies Program since 1998.
-Her prior work includes experience as a high-school teacher, an assistant principal, and as acting director of the Office of International Education and as an international student advisor at the Harvard Graduate School of Education.
-Dr. Villegas-Reimers received the Wheelock College Cynthia Longfellow Teaching Recognition Award in 1990 and the Edward H. Ladd Award for Academic Excellence and Service in 2006.
+Dr. Villegas-Reimers joined the faculty of Wheelock College in 1988 and served as dean of the School of Education and Child Life (2006 to 2009) and acting dean of the Child and Family Studies Division (2004 to 2006).
+Previously, she served as the coordinator for the Child Development and Early Childhood Program and the Child Development Studies Program.
+Prior to that, her experience includes being a high school teacher, assistant principal, and acting director of the Office of International Education and as an international student advisor at the Harvard Graduate School of Education.
+She received the Wheelock College Cynthia Longfellow Teaching Recognition Award in 1990 and the Edward H. Ladd Award for Academic Excellence and Service in 2006.

 Her research and publications reflect her interests in improving teacher professional development, particularly in developing countries, and in values education, particularly democratic values and skills.Visit Dr. Villegas-Reimers' Faculty Profile